*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Another offensive strategy is only attacking even or odd numbered spaces until you hit a ship.
 This eliminates half the board when you are selecting random places to shoot.

-A final offensive strategy is to circle a hit until you get a second hit on your opponent’s boat.
-Once you have the second hit, you can follow that line until you have sunk his ship and move back to your previous strategy of attack.
+A final offensive strategy is to circle a hit (that you mark with a red peg) until you get a second hit on your opponent’s boat.
+Once you have the second hit, you can then follow those straight lines until you have hit the rest of the ship and then move back to your previous strategy of attack.

-On the defensive side you want to avoid placement that will help the above strategies.
-Don’t place boats in the center of the board, and don’t chain your boats together.
+On the defensive side you want to avoid using a Battleship layout strategy that will help the above strategies.
+Don’t place boats in the center of the board, and never chain your boats together.

 How Many Shots Does It Take to Win Battleship?